-The contractor performing the work is responsible for initiating and maintaining programs that comply with applicable Occupational Safety and Health Act regulations (29 CFR 1910 & 1926) and any other applicable federal or state laws enacted to protect worker safety.
+The contractor performing the work is responsible for initiating and maintaining programs that comply with applicable Occupational Safety and Health Act regulations (29 CFR Parts 1910 & 1926) and any other applicable federal or state laws enacted to protect worker safety.

-All technicians performing diagnostic tests, inspections or installations must have access to all necessary personal safety equipment required by the Occupational Safety and Health Administration.
-Required safety equipment includes:
+All technicians performing diagnostic tests, inspections or installations must have access to all necessary personal safety equipment required by the Michigan Occupational Safety and Health Administration.
+Federal required safety equipment includes: